Rasmussen invariants of Whitehead doubles and other satellites: Basic facts about tangles, satellites and Rasmussen invariants

 Conversely, given a pattern \(P\) with wrapping number 2, we can find a tangle \(T_P\) with connectivity \(\conn{T_P}\neq\No\) such that \(P=P^{T_P}\).
 We call any such tangle a \textit{pattern tangle of \(P\)}.
 Furthermore, given an integer \(t\in\mathbb{Z}\), we define the \textit{\(t\)-twisted pattern \(P_t\) of \(P\)} as the pattern \(P^{T_P+Q_{-2t}}\), where \(T_P\) is some pattern tangle of \(P\).
 Finally, suppose $P(K)$ is a satellite knot with companion \(K\) and pattern \(P\) with wrapping number~2 and \(t\in\mathbb{Z}\).
 We then call \(P_t(K)\) the \textit{\(t\)-twisted satellite knot of the pattern \(P\) and companion \(K\)}. \end{definition}

 Note that pattern tangles \(T_P\) are not necessarily unique.
 For instance, the tangle $T_a$ and its Conway mutant, obtained from $T_a$ by rotation in the plane by $\pi$, both induce the same pattern although they are different tangles.
 However, the twisted pattern \(P_t\) does not depend on the choice of pattern tangle, since the extra twists simply amount to a reparametrisation of the solid torus.
-Note also that \(P_0=P\).
+In particular \(P_0=P\).

 \begin{definition} Let \(K\) be an oriented knot.
 The \textit{double tangle \(T_K\) of \(K\)} is the unoriented Conway tangle that is defined as follows: Let \(L\) be the oriented link obtained as union of \(K\) with one of its zero-framed longitudes, regarded as a small push-off of \(K\).
 Then \(L\) bounds an embedded unoriented annulus in \(S^3\), namely the image of a suitably chosen homotopy between \(K\) and the longitude.
 Now choose a small open three-ball which intersects this annulus in a trivially embedded band.
 Then \(T_K\) is defined as the intersection of \(L\) with the complement of this three-ball.
 We frame \(T_K\) such that \(T_K(\infty)\) is the meridional filling that produces the unknot and \(T_K(0)=L\) as oriented links if \(T_K\) is oriented such that the top and bottom left tangle ends point outwards.
 In particular, the connectivity of \(T_K\) is \(\No\) and the linking number \(\lk(T_K)\) vanishes.